Sports Study Music Kids Site and Search Games Movies Fun Kids

 Fiber Optics

 As the amount of information has grown, more and more data needs to be transmitted over long distances.
 One of the ways to send data faster is with fiber optics.
-Fiber optics are actual long skinny tubes (like wires) make of glass.
+Fiber optics are long skinny tubes (like wires) made of glass.
 Instead of electricity they transmit light.
 Light can travel at much faster speeds and over longer distances than electrical pulses.
 There are fiber optic connections today that can send 100 billion signals per second!

 Radio Frequency